jmcglone/jmcglone.github.io/_posts/2017-11-02-Vectorization_width.md

   add r10, -32
   jne .LBB0_12
 ```
-This is not super complicated peace of assembly, but it is interesting in a couple of ways.
+This is not super complicated piece of assembly, but it is interesting in a couple of ways.
 Basic observations:
 1. We can spot how compiler do array indexing: `rax - 96`, `rax - 64`, etc. Natural way is to do forward indexing: `rax + 0`, `rax + 32`, etc. But okay, I actually don't know what is the reason behind this.
 2. Addition is done in a weird way: `sub rax, -128`.
 But it is done for having more compact code. `-128` fits in one byte (two's complement), but 128 needs two bytes.
 Thanks for @simonask at [cpplang.slack.com](https://cpplang.slack.com).
 3. `r10` is just a counter, not used in offsets or computation. `rax` indexes `b[]` and `rcx` indexes `a[]`.

 Besides that we see that this loop is adding 32 unsigned integers on every iteration.
-Loop is unrolled by a factor of 4.
-Vectorization width of 8 is calculated like this: `256 (size of ymm register in bits) / 32 (size of unsigned in bits) = 8`.
+Loop is unrolled by a factor of 4. **Vectorization width** of 8 is calculated like this: `256 (size of ymm register in bits) / 32 (size of unsigned in bits) = 8`.
+So in this case it tells us how many elements fits in one vector register that was chosen by th e compiler.
+Not super fancy, but keep on reading, its not all. **Vectorization width** has another quite interesting property.

 ### Interleaving